 8 – 10 Weeks of Age

-Fecal (stool) Exam — Please bring in a fresh stool sample so that we can check for intestinal parasites.
+Fecal (stool) Exam – Please bring in a fresh stool sample so that we can check for intestinal parasites.
 Results are generally available the next day.
-Because many kittens have intestinal worms, your doctor may choose to use a routine de-worming medication regardless of results of initial fecal exam.
+Because many puppies have intestinal worms, your doctor may choose to use a routine de-worming medication regardless of results of initial fecal exam.

-Flea Prevention – Start if appropriate.
+Flea and Tick Prevention – Start if appropriate.
 Flea/Tick season is usually May-Nov.

 12 – 14 Weeks of Age